 Not enough research has been done on the effect of adaptogenic mushrooms on people who are pregnant or breastfeeding.
 Because of this, it is best to refrain from supplements during this time or consult your doctor.

 Specific adaptogenic mushrooms may also interact with certain medications.

-In general, if you are unsure about taking adaptogenic mushrooms at all, you should talk to your doctor first.
+In general, if you are unsure about taking them at all, you should talk to your doctor first.

 How to Incorporate Adaptogenic Mushrooms into Daily Life?

-The best way to incorporate adaptogenic mushrooms into your routine is through supplements.
+The best way to incorporate them into your routine is through supplements.
 Supplements provide a higher concentration of these fungi, which means better benefits for you.

 What kind of supplements are there?